-Dvele homes come standard with solar & battery, high-end finishes & fixtures, and includes many energy efficient and health and wellness benefits that contribute to overall home value.
+Dvele homes come standard with solar panels & batteries, high-end finishes & fixtures, and includes many energy-efficient, health and wellness benefits that contribute to overall home value.

 Yes!
 Your new Dvele home build can be financed using a construction loan.

 Dvele’s preferred lending partner is The Federal Savings Bank.
 Few financial experts understand the modular construction process, which is why we have partnered with this highly experienced and recommended partner.

 If you wish to begin the pre-qualification process, you may complete one of their contact forms.
 From there, you will be connected with one of their finance representatives to help guide you along the financing portion of the home-build journey.